aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 6 Configure DNS settings in Azure.md

 In this exercise, you will:

 + Task 1: Create the Contoso resource group
++ Task 2: Create the CoreServicesVnet virtual network and subnet
++ Task 3: Create the ManufacturingVnet virtual network and subnets
++ Task 4: Create the ResearchVnet virtual network and subnets
-+ Task 2: Create a private DNS Zone
++ Task 5: Create a private DNS Zone
-+ Task 3: Link subnet for auto registration
++ Task 6: Link subnet for auto registration
-+ Task 4: Create Virtual Machines to test the configuration
++ Task 7: Create Virtual Machines to test the configuration
-+ Task 5: Verify records are present in the DNS zone
++ Task 8: Verify records are present in the DNS zone
++ Task 9: Connect to the Test VMs using RDP

 ## Task 1: Create the Contoso resource group